bentoml/transformers-nlp-service/README.md

 ### Container

-We provide two pre-built container to run on CPU and GPU respectively.
-This requires any docker container engine, such as docker, podman, ...
+We also provide two pre-built container to run on CPU and GPU respectively.
+This requires any container engine, such as docker, podman, ...
 You can then quickly try out the service by running the container:

 ```bash